 Overview of Overland Park

-Most residents in Overland Park apartments for rent know one another, and regularly meet at the biweekly farmers market, downtown center and summer events that take place throughout town.
+Most residents of Overland Park make an effort to know one another, and regularly meet at the biweekly farmers market, downtown center, and summer events that take place throughout town.
 Quaint independent shops line the downtown streets, but nightlife can be scarce.
-Luckily, Overland Park is only about 20 minutes away from Kansas City where cultural attractions and restaurants abound.
-During the summer, many locals and travelers can be found at the 300-acre Arboretum and Botanical Gardens.
+Luckily, Overland Park is only about 20 minutes away from Kansas City’s Plaza and Westport neighborhoods, where cultural attractions and restaurants are abound.